parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

         2. The General Secretary, Media and Culture
         3. The General Secretary, Games and Sports
         4. The General Secretary, Science and Technology
+		5. The UG Incharge, Academics and Career
+		6. The PG Incharge, Academics and Career
     2. Senators representing every batch of students (as per 3.04 and 3.05).
 The number of Senators representing a batch shall be at the rate of one Senator for every 150 students in the batch, rounded up to the next integer.
     3. UG/PG Girls Representative (in case no UG Girl or PG Girl Senator respectively has been otherwise elected).
 4. The Senate shall elect from amongst the Senators: